 The fundamental problem is the dark area on the lower right.
 Here the paths are closed and never leave the area.

-Hence if we would start our simulation in this area, we would only sample a small region of phase space.
-Conversely, if we would start outside, we would never get into the darker area.
+- Hence if we would start our simulation in this area, we would only sample a small region of phase space. - Conversely, if we would start outside, we would never get into the darker area.

 So this system is not ergodic.

 The practical problem is illustrated by the thin dark stripes in the middle.

-These are not a fundamental problem, since the system does come in and out of them.
-But they form a practical problem, because the lines to and from them both start and end on the same side of the system, either left or right.
-This leaves very few paths which would take one from the left to the right side, or vice versa.
-So this essentially forms a barrier which is hard (but not impossible) to cross.
+- These are not a fundamental problem, since the system does come in and out of them.
+But they form a practical problem, because the lines to and from them both start and end on the same side of the system, either left or right. - This leaves very few paths which would take one from the left to the right side, or vice versa. - So this essentially forms a barrier which is hard (but not impossible) to cross.

-In case the system is fundamentally not ergodic, one can be in real trouble if the isolated areas are big, or have a high weight in the end result.
-Unfortunately there is no general way to prove that a system is ergodic, so usually it is considered a hypothesis.

-If the system has many or "high" barriers, one can also be in big trouble since it may be extremely unlikely that one crosses them, leading to long simulation times.
+- In case the system is fundamentally not ergodic, one can be in real trouble if the isolated areas are big, or have a high weight in the end result.
+Unfortunately there is no general way to prove that a system is ergodic, so usually it is considered a hypothesis. - If the system has many or "high" barriers, one can also be in big trouble since it may be extremely unlikely that one crosses them, leading to long simulation times.
 Or, even worse, it may be that one never notices the existence of the barriers, and never crosses them at all.

 A simple practical way to test for ergodicity problems (both of the fundamental and barrier variety) is to start the simulations in many different regions of phase space, and see if they give the same answers.

-If they always do, one has some confidence that there is not a problem.
-But this is by no means watertight: there are many systems where one tends to always start in a limited range of phase space, and may easily miss some important region of it completely, or for a long time (this is the lecturers personal experience speaking).
-The best way to avoid this is have a good physical understanding of the system and try to deduce or even prove that there are no regions causing ergodicity trouble.
+- If they always do, one has some confidence that there is not a problem. - But this is by no means watertight: there are many systems where one tends to always start in a limited range of phase space, and may easily miss some important region of it completely, or for a long time (this is the lecturers personal experience speaking). - The best way to avoid this is have a good physical understanding of the system and try to deduce or even prove that there are no regions causing ergodicity trouble.

 9.2.3.
-Importance sampling
+Relation to MCMC and importance sampling

 We already explained the basic relation between MC simulation of thermodynamic ensembles and MC integration.
-There is also another central concept in MC integration which we can bring over here: importance sampling.
+The other important relation between the two is to use importance sampling.
+Without it, we would need to calculate the thermodynamic average as